pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 ## 🧪 Optional: KNN Reward Filter

-A `RewardRateKNN` module is included (commented out by default).
+A `WinRateKNN` module is included (commented out by default).
 It filters actions based on expected reward quality using a K-Nearest Neighbor regressor.
 You can experiment with this for advanced selective behavior based on historical context.

 ---

 ## ✅ Example Output

 ```
-[BTCUSD] Day 2025-05-03 - PnL: 2.67% - Balance: 770.68
+[BNBUSD] Day 2025-04-30 - Trades: 4 - Avg Profit: 30.71, 9.69% - PnL: 1.90% - Balance: 6460.76 - Sharpe: 0.55 - Sortino: 20.12
-[ETHUSD] Day 2025-04-27 - PnL: -0.01% - Balance: 738.97
+[XAUUSD] Day 2025-05-20 - Trades: 0 - Avg Profit: 0.00, 0.00% - PnL: 0.00% - Balance: 6460.76 - Sharpe: 0.74 - Sortino: 91.68
 ...
 ```